Four Seasons Hotels and Resorts: History

+In 1992, Four Seasons acquired Regent Hotels & Resorts.
+Most Regent hotels in the pipeline at the time, such as those in Bali and Istanbul, opened as Four Seasons, while the existing portfolio, such as the Beverly Wilshire, were allowed to temporarily retain the Regent brand until they met brand standards to become Four Seasons properties.
+Carlson acquired the rights to develop new hotels under the Regent brand in 1998, and by the mid-2000s, most of the older Regent properties had rebranded into Four Seasons, with the notable exception of Regent Singapore.
+In the wake of Regent's purchase by IHG Hotels & Resorts in 2018, Four Seasons announced that it would cease its management of Regent Singapore, therefore ending the company's 26-year-long association with the name.

 Economic downturns in the early and mid-2000s affected the company.
 When the September 11 attacks caused the collapse of the travel industry, Four Seasons refused to cut room prices in order to preserve the perceived value of the brand, which caused tension with property owners who were losing money.
 The company recovered, and in 2007 it agreed to a buyout by Microsoft Chairman Bill Gates and Prince Al-Waleed bin Talal of Saudi Arabia for $3.8 billion.
-The pair own 95 percent of the company, in equal shares, and Sharp owns the rest.
+The pair own 95 percent of the company, and Sharp owns the remainder.

-Challenges returned again during the financial crisis of 2007–2010.
-The company made the first corporate layoffs in its history, cutting 10% of its Toronto workforce.
+During the Great Recession, the company made the first corporate layoffs in its history, cutting 10% of its Toronto workforce.
 In April 2010, after a year-long dispute with Broadreach Capital Partners and Maritz, Wolff & Co., owners of the Aviara resort near San Diego, an arbitration panel ruled that, while both parties contributed to the demise of the business relationship, Four Seasons had not violated its management agreement.
 The arbitrators ordered Broadreach to pay Four Seasons to terminate the contract."
 The resort is no longer a Four Seasons.